Midnight Curfew.

 The next morning my mother let me back into my apartment.
 She told me how it broke her heart locking me out after seeing me from her bedroom window in the lobby.
 She said that she needed to teach me a lesson.
 Otherwise without any consequences, I would be breaking curfew all the time.

 It was just another example of how unreasonable my own mother could be.
 Everything with her was black or white with no grey area in sight.
 My mother locked her nineteen year old son out of his home.
-The same nineteen year old son who was now paying her thirty bucks a week to live there.
+The same nineteen year old son who was now paying her thirty bucks room and board a week to live there.

 I now had two things of utmost importance I needed to do as I entered the 80's.